 I’m answering questions and giving advice and going all Scarlett O’Hara and making the twins dresses for prom out of them.

-Question number 1: Love the room!
+Q: Love the room!
 How in the world did you hang those amazing curtains???

-I’ve hung them several ways.
+I’ve hung drop cloth curtains several ways.

-Option 1: I’ve used a long skinny rod that stretched all the way across the top of the window and extended out six inches on each side.
+I’ve used a long skinny rod that stretched all the way across the top of the window and extended out six inches on each side.